danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * assuming project is using Devise for user authentication, which uses Warden under the hood
   * what to do if not using this? for example rails 8 comes with simple user auth out of the box - does that also come with system test helpers?
 * somewhere explain that When/Then/And can be mixed/matched between feature and steps (i.e. a Then in feature can match And in steps)
-* re-org common steps out of authentication_steps.rb into common_steps.rb - organization advice: start with specific 1-1 steps file per feature file, as you develop more tests and discover common steps, extract to something like common_steps.rb
+* WIP re-org common steps out of authentication_steps.rb into common_steps.rb - organization advice: start with specific 1-1 steps file per feature file, as you develop more tests and discover common steps, extract to something like common_steps.rb
 * slightly more explanation about "publishing" - some built-in hosted feature cucumber provides but we're not using it
 * debugging and non headless mode to see what's going on
 * cucumber is not just for Ruby/Rails projects, has drivers for other languages including Java, ... find ref link: https://cucumber.io/docs/installation/